 Volunteers will be assigned to a specific project that firstly depends on needs and availability and then on personal preferences.
 These projects include:

-Children's Orphanage: According to the needs of the project, you could be working with young children, aged 0 – 5, or with older kids up to age 18.
+- Children's Orphanage: All of the children living at the orphanage, aged 0 – 5, have been taken off the streets and placed in this home.
 Many of them have been through traumatic situations so, in addition to giving them food, shelter and clothing, the orphanage tries to give the kids confidence, attention and love in order for the children to reach their potential.
-Tasks here can include general caregiving or homework assistance and teaching basic English for the older kids.
+Tasks here can include teaching basic English, light construction and renovations, painting and decorating the inside and outside of the home and helping make jewelry which is sold in local markets to help fund the orphanage.

 Please note that this is only a guide and things at the project can change at any time.
 If you are working with children, you schedule will follow the typical school day.